mcamick/uds-msn-template/README.md

 <!-- TODO: write guidance on how to customize the template for a new application package -->

 3. Almost there...
-   - `mv README-template.md README.md`
+   - Follow the `.gitlab/CODEOWNERS-template.md` to update your `.gitlab/CODEOWNERS` file, then delete `.gitlab/CODEOWNERS-template.md`.
-   - Follow the `CODEOWNERS-template.md` to update your `CODEOWNERS` file.
+   - Replace this file with your real README file: `mv README-template.md README.md`

 You are ready to start integrating (and testing with CI) your application for PBME!